jsnedeco/Pisces/README.md

 # README for Pisces 5.3 and up!

 This application calls low frequency variants, on linux or windows.
 It will run on tumor-only samples, and search for SNVs, MNVs, and small indels.
 It takes in .bams and generates .vcf or .gvcf files.
-It is included with the Illumina MiSeqReporter pipeline and various BaseSpace workflows.
+It is included with most Illumina sequencing machines, starting with the MiSeq, and various BaseSpace workflows.
 The caller can also be run as a standalone program.

 POC:
 [Tamsen Dunn](https://www.linkedin.com/in/tamsen-dunn-7340145) and